DataDog/hiring-engineers/answers.md

 You are then presented with instructions on installing specific agents.
 Above is the Ubuntu agent install which automatically installs in a few moments.

 The Windows installer is a typical .msi file.
-In the `CMD.exe` or Powershell you can run the follwing:
+In the `CMD.exe` or Powershell you can run the follwing in the directory which you downloaded the installer:

 `msiexec /qn /i datadog-agent-6-latest.amd64.msi APIKEY="377fd636da3480ab9e95434af48ca9ae" HOSTNAME="my_hostname" TAGS="mytag1,mytag2"`